Noble metal: Corrosion resistance

+Noble metals tend to be resistant to oxidation and other forms of corrosion, and this corrosion resistance is often considered to be a defining characteristic.
+Some exceptions are described below.

 Copper is dissolved by nitric acid and aqueous potassium cyanide.

 Ruthenium can be dissolved in aqua regia, a highly concentrated mixture of hydrochloric acid and nitric acid, only when in the presence of oxygen, while rhodium must be in a fine pulverized form.
-Palladium and silver are soluble in nitric acid, with the solubility of silver being limited by the formation of silver chloride precipitate.
+Palladium and silver are soluble in nitric acid, while silver's solubility in aqua regia is limited by the formation of silver chloride precipitate.

 Rhenium reacts with oxidizing acids, and hydrogen peroxide, and is said to be tarnished by moist air.
 Osmium and iridium are chemically inert in ambient conditions.
 Platinum and gold can be dissolved in aqua regia.
 Mercury reacts with oxidising acids.

 In 2010, US researchers discovered that an organic "aqua regia" in the form of a mixture of thionyl chloride SOCl2 and the organic solvent pyridine C5H5N achieved "high dissolution rates of noble metals under mild conditions, with the added benefit of being tunable to a specific metal" for example, gold but not palladium or platinum.

+However, gold can be dissolved in selenic acid (H2SeO4).

+Anion (-ide) formation

+The noble elements gold and platinum also have a comparatively high electronegativity for a metallic element, thus allowing them to exist as single-metallic anions.